abrennec/tbag_2021/01_introduction/readme.md

 Make use of the **Github team** when you are stuck and post your questions there.
 If you cannot find a solution, get in touch with your tutors.

-On **Mondays**, new learning material and assignments will be published in the morning.
-We will meet online to check-in briefly and discuss open questions.
+Each **Monday**, new learning materials and assignments will be published.
+The time from 10 to 13:30 will be used to work through the materials in the group, in smaller teams and on an individual basis.

-On **Wednesdays**, we will have a check-in meeting for questions.
-All assignments will be given a dedicated deadline.
-In general, please upload any code assignments to the assignment's folder on GitHub and put your research solutions to the GitHub Wiki.

-**Note**: Group work is encouraged but might not be applicable due to the current situation.
-This will be a point for discussion in the first online session.

 ### Exercises
+- Smaller exercises will be part of the lecture sessions to put theory to practice right away.
+- Two small term projects spanning over the audio and graphics sessions will target individual and creative work.
-- (bi-)weekly practical exercises will be assigned and are mandatory to pass the course
+- One final exercise will be assigned a the end of the course and will target an audio-visual piece of application-
 - Group work is welcome / mandatory

-### Final Exercise
-- Assigned at the end of the course (January/February 2021)
-- Combines audio and graphics

 ## Syllabus